 My Best of Provence itinerary

-Pick up at an agreed time from either Avignon TGV or Marseille Marignane airport and transfer to Chateau Constantin, located 1km outside the Luberon village of Lourmarin.
+I’ll arrange a pick up by taxi or minibus (depending on numbers) at an agreed time from either Avignon TGV or Marseille Marignane airport.
+You will be transferred to Chateau Constantin, located 1km outside the Luberon village of Lourmarin.
+The journey is an easy hour’s drive through picturesque countryside.

 Sunday – The Luberon

-Village visits include: Roussillon, famed for its red soil.
-Local legend has it that a jilted lover threw herself from a cliff and her blood stained the soil for miles around; and Gordes, which for decades has been an ultra-chic retreat for wealthy Parisian families and French celebrities
+Our village visits include: Roussillon, famed for its red soil.
+Local legend has it that a jilted lover threw herself from a cliff and her blood stained the soil for miles around; and Gordes, which for decades has been an ultra-chic retreat for wealthy Parisian families and French celebrities.

 Tuesday – Aix en Provence